diorakushal/testing.deploy/DO_NOT_REVERT_PAGE.md

 - ✅ Uses `Header` component from `@/components/Header`
 - ✅ Requires authentication (redirects to `/login` if not authenticated)
 - ✅ Shows empty state if no API data (no mock data fallback)
-- ✅ Uses "Zemme" branding via Header component
+- ✅ Uses "Blockbook" branding via Header component

 ### Last Updated:
 This file was updated to remove mock data and use Header component.
 Do not revert.